 It is widely believed that Facebook marketing only works through paid advertising.
 This isn't true.
 There are 40 million active small business pages, while only 2 million of those businesses pay for advertising.

-Much fewer people use Twitter, the second biggest social media platform for marketing.
+Much fewer people use Twitter, the second biggest social network for marketing.
 Twitter's demographics are different from that of Facebook: it is most popular among young adults and black/Hispanic ethnicity.

 If Facebook represents a huge room of people (a party, for example) where you know everyone, or at least someone who knows everyone, Twitter represents a news broadcasting channel.
 Like in the news, your time and space are very limited: you can't type more than 140 characters in your post.
 Your tweets should be short, catchy, to the point.
 Your readers are not friends anymore.
 They are a huge crowd with a very short attention span, ready to switch to the next channel any minute.
 Twitter posts are almost as fleeting as TV broadcasts.
 With millions of tweets being posted each second, most of your followers will never see yours.
 This means you should re-post it.
 Again, like news channels do with broadcasts.